UCB-stat-159-s23/project-group25/_sources/README.md

   - `main.ipynb` summarizes and discusses the findings and outcomes of our analysis
   - `cleaning.ipynb` prepares the data for later analysis (TODO)
   - `EDA.ipynb` conducts data visualization
+- `diabetes_analysis_pkg` contains the package, which has all the tailor-made functions for this project
+  - `diabetes_analysis_tools` is the name of the package
+   -  `functions.py` contains the functions
+    - `tests/` is the folder for the tests for the functions
+     -  `tests_functions.py` for testing the function
+  - `setup.py` required to create python package
+  - `pyproj.tml` required to create python package
+  - `setup.cfg` required to create python package
 - `_config.yml` required for JupyterBook
 - `conf.py` required for JupyterBook
 - `_toc.yml` is the table of contents for JupyterBook